kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% NMG.md

   - Sith on the street accosts you: 2
   - You can [Soft Buffer](<./Techniques/Save Buffering#soft-buffers>) this as well
 - Talk to Roland Wann
-- ***Optional:*** Add Zaalbar and Juhani to party.
+- ***Optional** Party: Add Zaalbar and Juhani*
-  - *This gives more consistent extra XP from the rift, making it more likely to hit level 9 before Uthar and reach level 11 on Star Forge.*
+  - *This gives more consistent extra XP from patrol droids in Hrakert Station, making it more likely to hit level 9 before Uthar and reach level 11 on Star Forge.*
 - Take submersible to Hrakert Rift

 ### Hrakert Rift